sisl/GitHub-ForceLargeFiles/README.md

 This package is a simple work around for pushing large files to a GitHub repo.

-Since GitHub only allows pushing files upto 100 MB, a different service (such as [LFS](https://git-lfs.github.com/)) has to be used for larger files.
+Since GitHub only allows pushing files up to 100 MB, a different service (such as [LFS](https://git-lfs.github.com/)) has to be used for larger files.
 This package compresses and splits large files that can be pushed to a GitHub repo without LFS.

 It starts off a root directory and traverses down subdirectories, and scans every file contained.
 If any file has a size that is above `threshold_size`, then they are compressed and split to multiple archives, each having a maximum size of `partition_size`.
 Compressing/Splitting works for any file extension.